TheCbac/MICA-Desktop/README.md

  $ npm rebuild xpc-connection
  ```

+# Left off:
+* Just finished populating the advertisement list
+* Next: write unit tests for the advertisement list
+* Click to connect
+* Maybe rethink how the list will work

 ## TODO: Long term
 * Write operating system for MICA Cube
 	* Dynamically load programs from MICA app